-- (1) The King shall act on behalf of the Realm in international affairs, but, except with the consent of the Folketing, the King shall not undertake any act whereby the territory of the Realm shall be increased or reduced, nor shall he enter into any obligation which for fulfilment requires the concurrence of the Folketing or which is otherwise of major importance; nor shall the King, except with the consent of the Folketing, terminate any international treaty entered into with the consent of the Folketing. - (2) Except for purposes of defence against an armed attack upon the Realm or Danish forces the King shall not use military force against any foreign state without the consent of the Folketing.
-Any measure which the King may take in pursuance of this provision shall forthwith be submitted to the Folketing.
-If the Folketing is not in session it shall be convened immediately. - (3) The Folketing shall appoint from among its members a Foreign Affairs Committee, which the government shall consult before making any decision of major importance to foreign policy.
-Rules applying to the Foreign Affairs Committee shall be laid down by statute.
+- Except for purposes of defense against an armed attack upon the Realm or Danish forces the King shall not use military force against any foreign state without the consent of the Folketing.
+Any measure which the King may take in pursuance of this provision shall immediately be submitted to the Folketing.
+If the Folketing is not in session it shall be convoked immediately. - The Folketing shall appoint from among its Members a Foreign Affairs Committee, which the Government shall consult prior to the making of any decision of major importance to foreign policy.
+Rules applying to the Foreign Affairs Committee shall be laid down by Statute.

-- (1) Powers vested in the authorities of the Realm under this Constitutional Act may, to such extent as shall be provided by statute, be delegated to international authorities set up by mutual agreement with other states for the promotion of international rules of law and co-operation. - (2) For the enactment of a Bill dealing with the above, a majority of five-sixths of the members of the Folketing shall be required.
-If this majority is not obtained, whereas the majority required for the passing of ordinary Bills is obtained, and if the Government maintains it, the Bill shall be submitted to the electorate for approval or rejection in accordance with the rules for referenda laid down in section 42.
+- 1. Powers vested in the authorities of the Realm under this Constitution Act may, to such extent as shall be provided by Statute, be delegated to international authorities set up by mutual agreement with other states for the promotion of international rules of law and co-operation. - For the passing of a Bill dealing with the above a majority of five-sixths of the Members of the Folketing shall be required.
+If this majority is not obtained, whereas the majority required for the passing of ordinary Bills is obtained, and if the Government maintains it, the Bill shall be submitted to the Electorate for approval or rejection in accordance with the rules for Referenda laid down in section 42. - 21.
+The King may cause Bills and other measures to be introduced in the Folketing. - 22.
+A Bill passed by the Folketing shall become law if it receives the Royal Assent not later than thirty days after it was finally passed.
+The King shall order the promulgation of Statutes and shall see to it that they are carried into effect. - 23.
+In an emergency the King may when the Folketing cannot assemble, issue provisional laws, provided that they shall not be at variance with the Constitution Act, and that they shall always immediately on the assembling of the Folketing be submitted to it for approval or rejection. - 24.
+The King shall have the prerogative of mercy and of granting amnesty.
+The King may grant Ministers a pardon for sentences passed upon them by the High Court of the Realm only with the consent of the Folketing. - 25.
+The King may either directly or through the relevant Government authorities make such grants and grant such exemptions from the Statutes as are either warranted under the rules existing before the 5th June, 1849, or have been warranted by a Statute passed since that date. - 26.
+The King may cause money to be coined as provided by Statute.